-There are several report templates, which you can either modify to suit your needs, or use as they are.
-Each report template includes several sections and subsections.
-The subsections provide charting and other data collection and presentation options.
-For detailed descriptions of the report templates, see "Legacy Report Components" on page 139.

-You can generate legacy reports from Fortify Audit Workbench or from the command line.
+The legacy reports include user-configurable report templates.
+Report templates provide several optional sections and subsections that gather and present specific types of data.
+For detailed descriptions of the report templates, see "Legacy Report Components" on page 144.
+You can generate legacy reports from Fortify Audit Workbench or from the command line using the ReportGenerator utility.
 For information on how to generate legacy reports from the command line, see the Micro Focus Fortify Static Code Analyzer User Guide.